ejm714/driven_data_dengai/README.md

 Predicting the spread of dengue

 Notebooks are numbered and should be run in the following order:
-- 1. clean and visualize data
+1. clean and visualize data
-- 2. train models
+2. train models
-- 3. generate predictions
+3. generate predictions

-Final predictions are in the predictions.csv file in the models folder.
+Final predictions are in predictions.csv in the models folder.

 Project Organization
 ------------